 Chewy clams and pasta in a simple sauce made with olive oil, garlic, clam juice and wine.
-Bursting with the flavor, this dish is for the true seafood lover.
+Bursting with flavor, this Linguini with Clam dish is for true seafood lovers!
 Garlic and clam quantity can be adjusted to taste.
 Pair with a lightly dressed salad (such as greens, tomatoes and fresh mozzarella with a drizzle of olive oil, balsamico, sea salt and pepper) and a brisk white or sparkling wine.
 Buon Appetito!

 Linguini with White Clam Sauce Recipe

 12-16 small cherry stone clams (live or Pana Pesca frozen clams)

 extra virgin olive oil, as needed